 When you are hurt in a truck accident, you are typically left dealing with two different parties: the truck driver and the trucking company that employs them.
 However, you may also be dealing with other entities responsible for maintaining, loading, and manufacturing the truck.
 This can make the process of seeking compensation for your crash much more complicated, and it is not a task you should take on without a truck accident attorney.

 Who Can Be Held Liable for a Texas Truck Accident?

 The first part of any lawsuit is determining who is at fault.
 As mentioned, trucking accidents often involve two or more at-fault parties.
 Further, because Texas personal injury law works on a comparative fault standard, you will need to determine how much responsibility each at-fault party holds.

-To determine who is at fault for your crash, it is best to speak with an attorney.
+To determine who is liable in a truck accident, it is best to speak with an attorney.
 A shortlist of possible negligent parties include: